TobiasNx/metafacturewiki/Flux-user-guide.md

 If you are working with the source code directly, execute the class `org.culturegraph.mf.Flux`.
 If you are working with a distribution of Metafacture, execute the script `flux.sh` or `flux.bat` in the `bin/` folder.

-## Getting Help
+## Getting Help and Inspiration
-If executed without arguments, Flux will display a short help text along with a list of all registered commands.
+1. If executed without arguments, Flux will display a short help text along with a list of all registered commands.
+2. There are several example flux files along with sample data in the folder `examples/`.

 ## Run a Flux-File